 Our skilled and experienced attorneys handle all types of VA medical malpractice cases.
 Some examples include:

 - Mismanagement of chronic problems

 The VA’s Response

 When a medical malpractice SF-95 tort notice claim is filed, the VA has 6 months to review and investigate the claim.
-From there, it has three options: either (1) accept the claim and compensate the claimant in full; (2) settle the claim for less than what is sought; or (3) reject the claim outright.
+From there, it has three options: either (1) accept the claim and compensate the claimant in full; (2) settle the claim for less than what is sought, or (3) reject the claim outright.
 If the VA rejects your claim, or 6 months lapses with no response, you may file a lawsuit in federal court under the Federal Tort Claims Act (FTCA), which may entitle you to recover against the U.S. government for injury caused by the negligence of a VA employee.

 How We Can Help You

-At Snyder Sarno D'Aniello Maceri & da Costa LLC, your medical malpractice attorneys, Paul M. da Costa and his associates, have significant experience in successfully representing veterans who have been the victims of substandard health care in VA hospitals and medical facilities.
+At Snyder Sarno D'Aniello Maceri & da Costa LLC, your medical malpractice attorneys, Paul M. da Costa, and his team have significant experience in successfully representing veterans who have been the victims of substandard health care in VA hospitals and medical facilities.
 For example, Paul M. da Costa obtained a $1 million settlement in October 2017 in a wrongful death case on behalf of an Army veteran.

-Whether you believe you have a strong claim, or are simply unsure, contact us today to learn how you can obtain compensation for your injury.
+Whether you believe you have a strong claim or are simply unsure, contact us today to learn how you can obtain compensation for your injury.
 Our attorneys have access to investigative experts to help determine exactly what caused your injury so that we can most effectively represent your case.

 Reach Out Today for a Free Consultation